MehdiGhrabli/ML4FE/README.md

 -->

-## Repository Structure & Workflow
+## Repository Structure & Workflow ⚙️

-This repository is structured to follow the workflow of the paper.
+This repository is structured as follows.
 <!---
 * **`📄 /paper/`**: Contains the full research paper.
 -->
 * **`📊 /data/`**: Contains the simulation dataset.
 * **`💻 /code/`**: The Jupyter notebook files used in this project, organized by task.
     * **`Active_Learning/`**: Notebooks for validating the numerical simulation setup against experimental data.
-    * **`3_Hyperparameter_Tuning/`**: Individual notebooks for performing hyperparameter grid searches for each model.
+    * **`Hyperparameter_Tuning/`**: Individual notebooks for performing hyperparameter grid searches for each model.
     * **`Surrogate_model_predictions/`**: The main notebooks.
 Here, we train and evaluate all ML surrogate models, with both original and engineered features, reproducing the core results.
     * **`Validation_for_simulations/`**: Notebooks for validating the numerical simulation setup.
 <!--